Bryan-Thaoxaochay/tech-blog/README.md

 <!-- WHEN I click on one of my existing posts in the dashboard
 THEN I am able to delete or update my post and taken back to an updated dashboard -->
+* Need to figure out how to upload clicked post onto update-delete page

 <!-- WHEN I click on the logout option in the navigation
 THEN I am signed out of the site -->